erganeshsharma/docker-stuff/images/java/README.md

 #### Uploading your image to Docker Hub :

-If you want to upload your image to your repository on Docker Hub, so that the image can be pulled anywhere then follow the given instruction :
+If you want to upload your image to your repository on `Docker Hub`, so that the image can be pulled anywhere then follow the given instruction :
 - Open your account on [Docker Hub](https://hub.docker.com/) if you haven't already.
 - Login to your Docker Hub using :
   ```sh
   $ docker login
   ```
-- Tag your image to your-dockerhub-username/image-name:tag
+- `Tag` your image to `your-dockerhub-username/image-name:tag`
   ```sh
   $ docker image tag your-image-name your-dockerhub-username/image-name
   ```
-- Push your newly taged image to the Docker Hub repository.
+- `Push` your newly taged image to the `Docker Hub` repository.
   ```sh
   $ docker push your-dockerhub-username/image-name
   ```